 Eighty-five percent of women who do not use contraceptives during vaginal intercourse become pregnant each year.
 The only guarantee against pregnancy is not having vaginal intercourse.
 Other contraceptive methods can greatly reduce your pregnancy risk during vaginal intercourse.

-The Sedgwick County Division of Health offers the following medically recommended methods of birth control:
+The Sedgwick County Health Department offers the following medically recommended methods of birth control:

 - Oral (the pill)